VVSL-Vaishnavi/Filter-Based-Ensemble-Feature-Selection/README.md

-This repository consists of 4 individual filter-based feature selection techniques ipynb files:
---> ANOVA (Analysis of Variance)
+This repository consists of 4 individual filter-based feature selection techniques ipynb files:  ANOVA (Analysis of Variance), Chi-Square Test, Variance Threshold and PCC (Pearson Correlation Coefficient)
---> Chi-Square Test
---> Variance Threshold
---> PCC (Pearson Correlation Coefficient)

 And the ensemble of these model of the above techniques in Ensemble Feature Selection.ipynb file.